QuotyJS/.github/profile/README.md

 - [Quoty Messenger](https://github.com/quoty/messenger) - A secure messaging platform for enterprises
 - [Quoty Docs](https://github.com/quoty/docs) - Comprehensive documentation and tutorials for our tools

+### 👁️ Appendix

+See what's next on our [public roadmap](https://github.com/quoty/roadmap) ✨ and [let us know](https://github.com/quoty/feedback) if you have any suggestions. 🙇‍♂️ Oh, and by the way, we are always looking for talented, passionate people to [join our team](https://github.com/about/careers). 🙌

 <details>
 	<summary>"Tell me more, I can't get enough!"</summary>
 	<br>